-Jury awards $28M to Ohio doctor in age discrimination suit
+Jury awards millions to Ohio doctor in age bias lawsuit

-CLEVELAND (AP) — A jury has returned a verdict of more than $28 million in an age discrimination lawsuit filed by a physician against the Cleveland Clinic Foundation.
+CLEVELAND (AP) — A physician who sued the Cleveland Clinic Foundation claiming he’d been pressured to retire because of his age has won a multi-million dollar jury verdict in Cleveland.

-Cleveland.com reports Robert Katz, a 77-year-old ear, nose and throat doctor, alleged in his lawsuit that he’d worked nearly two decades for the hospital system until he was pressured to retire in 2015.
-The lawsuit said Katz complained to hospital officials when his patients were assigned to younger physicians.
+Cleveland.com reports 77-year-old Robert Katz alleged he was pressured to retire in 2015 after nearly two decades with the hospital system.
+The lawsuit said Katz complained to hospital officials when his ear, nose and throat patients were assigned to younger physicians.

-Jurors in Cleveland on Friday awarded Katz $1.95 million in compensatory damages, $325,000 in damages for emotional distress and $26.4 million in punitive damages.
-Cleveland.com reports punitive damages will be reduced because Ohio’s tort reform law limits awards to twice the amount of compensatory damages.
+Jurors on Friday awarded Katz $1.95 million in compensatory damages, $325,000 in damages for emotional distress and $26.4 million in punitive damages.
+Cleveland.com reports a judge would have to reduce the punitive award because tort laws in Ohio limit those amounts to no more than twice the award for compensatory damages.

-Attorneys for the Cleveland Clinic declined to comment after the verdict.
+Cleveland Clinic Foundation attorneys declined to comment after the verdict.

 Most Read Nation & World Stories